BDC Hamburger Icon

 UX designers can see the big picture and organize complex processes into simple solutions.
 When they talk about design thinking, they get excited about conquering major obstacles — even for innovative, enterprise-level solutions.

-If you work in a field with countless moving parts, you need a systems evaluator.
-Once on your team, these designers will spend their time interviewing stakeholders and users, following the customer journey and sketching different possible pathways from a new perspective.
+If you work in a field with many moving parts, you need a systems evaluator.
+Once these designers are on your team, they will interview stakeholders and users, follow the customer journey and sketch different possible pathways from a new perspective.

-In your hiring process, be on the lookout for candidates who can turn confusing problems into simple solutions.
-Give them challenging, complex problems to work on across different departments to sharpen their skills.
+In your hiring process, look for candidates who can turn confusing problems into simple solutions.
+To sharpen their skills, give them challenging, complex problems to work on across different departments.

 2. UX designers can be artistic.

 Some UX designers lean toward artistic thinking.
-They’ll come with portfolios full of sketches, drawings or digital animations, and often an innate talent for compelling visual work.
+They come with portfolios full of sketches, drawings or digital animations, and they often have an innate talent for compelling visual work.

-These candidates might need someone to guide them on the technical side of things.
-But given how heavily UX design relies on sight, these individuals make great options for companies that need eye-catching prototypes.
+These candidates might need someone to guide them on technical tasks.
+But given how heavily UX design relies on sight, these individuals make great candidates for companies that need eye-catching prototypes.

 Artists know how to distill a concept down to its core and make that core as appealing as possible.
-Visual work takes practice to perfect, so if you give these artists plenty of time and space to hone their craft, it will pay off.
+Visual work takes practice, so if you give these artists plenty of time and space to hone their craft, it will pay off.
 Consider building more creative time into your UX designers’ schedules to maximize their value for your small business.

 3. UX designers can gather customer insights.

 Some companies have entire positions or departments dedicated to the user experience.
-But for smaller businesses, the designers must know how to research – and UX designers know how to do this better than most.
+But for smaller businesses, the designers must know how to research, and UX designers know how to do this well.

-When evaluating candidates, ask interview questions about their user outreach experience.
-Ask for examples of their customer interview skills.
-See if they ask good questions and show empathy as they research customer insights.
+When you’re interviewing candidates, inquire about their user outreach experience.
+Ask for examples of their customer interview skills, and see if they ask good questions and show empathy as they research customer insights.

 Build research and testing into every product development cycle to allow these designers to improve the product using their unique skills.
 They know how to find the answers, but they usually need the go-ahead from management to flex their research muscles.